 If you don't already stock a fruit cider on tap, now's the time to do it, says cidermaker Westons.

-Twelve years ago, fruit cider barely registered with drinkers – of 500,000 litres of cider sold in 2005 just 0.08 per cent was fruit cider.
+Twelve years ago, fruit cider barely registered with drinkers – in fact, the 500,000 litres of fruit cider sold in 2005 represented just 0.08 per cent of the cider market.
 Now the total fruit cider market is around 27 per cent of the cider market – and with packaged cider in decline, it's on the bar that licensees are really seeing fruit cider flow.

 How has it hit the sweet spot, you may well ask.